mohammadse2/Hangman-Game/README.md

 # Hangman-Game
-Game Rule is :
+Game Rules :

 1.Press any key to get started!

 2. Wins: (# of times user guessed the word correctly).

   The words that I use for the game are fruit names(apple, mango, banana, strawberry, pineapple, orange)

    * If the word is `madonna`, display it like this when the game starts: `_ _ _ _ _ _ _`.